PhenomML/Stats285_F23/hw3_instructions.md

 1. Name some highly starred repos.

-1. Name some highly h-indexed-repo authors.
+2. Name some highly h-indexed-repo authors.

-2. Using resources available to you (e.g. Google, Wikipedia, etc.), look up and describe how the h-index is calculated.
+3. Using resources available to you (e.g. Google, Wikipedia, etc.), look up and describe how the (usual academic publishing) h-index is calculated.

+4. Explain how the 'github star h-index' is calculated.

 #### Growth Hacking Github (Lin article)